ranepours/ranepours/README.md

 - 👋 Hi, I’m @ranepours, 22, based in Jax, FL
-- 👀 I’m interested in game & development
+- 👀 I’m interested in game & web development
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on: [not there just yet!]
 - 📫 email: ranejdavis@gmail.com